Bookshlf-in/Website/README.md

 ## Future Plans

+- Finalize and implement new designs for website.
 - Adding Next Js Framework for Server Side Rendering.
 - Adding React Redux for States centeralization and better API Syncronization.
 - Adding Theme Provider of mui.